A Letter from our Founder

 We are excited and honored to welcome you to the 100 Mile Club® Family!
 My name is Kara Lubin, and I started the 100 Mile Club in my classroom 29 years ago.

 I am a fourth-generation public school teacher and served as a Special Education Specialist in Southern California for over 18 years.
-I began the 100 Mile Club® during the 1992-93 school year, my second year as a classroom teacher.
+I began the 100 Mile Club during the 1992-93 school year, my second year as a classroom teacher.
 The amazing students in my class were diagnosed with various learning disabilities and they were also extremely, extremely energetic!
-Some of the students were diagnosed with ADHD, some had behavior disorders, some were uninspired and angry, and some just didn’t want to be at school at all.
 None of them had ever experienced any sort of success at school.
 Can you imagine coming to school every day and never feeling like you were good enough?
-I’d be uninspired and angry, too!

 We were losing these kids, fast.
 The task was overwhelming.